 Most folks know the Gaviota Coast from a car.
 But that experience is unlike a ride along the Sierras, down Big Sur, through Canyonlands or other keenly sculptured country that remains sharp and clear regardless of one’s pace.
 Gaviota’s ethereal qualities easily blur.
 Her rhythms and beauty are most evident from slowed-down sojourns to individual spots, returned to year after year, again and again; her details and moods are then best engaged, brought into focus, appreciated and enjoyed.

 The sense of place I hope evident in these essays did not materialize overnight or by chance.
 It is the product of my intent to show that an intimate, passionate connection with home ground—and one’s lifelong curiosity about it—can open up worlds, reveal richness and shape one’s stewardship and self.

 Beleaguered for decades, Gaviota continues to be threatened with decisive change.
 Perhaps the integrity of no such enchanting and ecologically outstanding area of California, one profoundly meaningful to so many, is so utterly challenged and the subject of such intense debate.
-Proposed development, population pressure, and the inevitable chipping away by “progress” may soon consume the heart of Gaviota.
+Proposed development, population pressure, and the inevitable chipping away by “progress” may soon consume the very heart of Gaviota.